-This style of Soviet jersey with the diamond shapes around the waist was used from 1977 until 1983, which included the memorable 1980 Olympics.
+This style of Soviet jersey with the diamond shapes around the waist was used from the 1976 Canada Cup until 1983, which included the memorable 1980 Olympics.

 Our first video today is the game winning goal from the "Miracle on Ice" when Mike Eruzione of the United States gets one past Myshkin in the Soviet goal in place of Tretiak in the third period of their game for the ages.

 Here is Canada defeating the Soviet Union in overtime of the 1984 Canada Cup semifinals.

 We conclude today with Myshkin's finest game, the third game of the 1979 Challenge Cup, when Myshkin and the Soviets shut out the NHL All-Stars 6-0.